richmahn/en_tn/ecc/front/intro.md

 #### Why are there so many contradictions in the Book of Ecclesiastes? ####

-Some people have viewed the author as a faithful man, while others see him as a tragic figure.
-The apparent contradictions in the book may be a reflection of Solomon's wavering faith, but it is also possible that the teachings in the book differ from each other in order to suit various circumstances in the reader's life.
+Some scholars think the author was a faithful man.
+Other scholars think that he was a tragic figure.
+The apparent contradictions in the book may be a reflection of Solomon's wavering faith.
+Or, it is also possible that the teachings in the book differ from each other in order to suit various circumstances in the reader's life.

 ## Part 2: Important Religious and Cultural Concepts ##